Analysis | A third of states are still seeing new cases at at least 75 percent of their peaks

 Show .

-Four states are currently at high points in their new case totals, according to Post data, including Wisconsin.
+Four states are currently at high points in their new case totals, according to Washington Post data, including Wisconsin.
 Another six states are at high points in the number of deaths they’re seeing each day (though three of them are small states with relatively few deaths).
 More concerning: 11 states are still seeing test positivity rates at 10 percent or higher, indicating continued uncontrolled spread of the virus.

 To date, six states — California, Florida, New Jersey, New York, Texas and Washington — have been responsible for 43 percent of cases and 48 percent of deaths.
 The balance of where the most Americans have died is shifting, with Texas, Florida and Arizona now accounting for a higher percentage of deaths nationally than New York.

 New York is one of a handful of states where the initial surge in cases has faded and not gone back up.
-In many states, an initial peak was followed by a plateau or a peak in the summer that still hasn’t completely gone away.
+In many states, an initial peak was followed by a plateau or a summer peak that still hasn’t completely gone away.

 If the pace of new infections continues as it has and the number of deaths does so as well, the United States will see more than 240,000 deaths by Election Day.
 That was the upper limit of the boundary set by the White House in March as the highest number of deaths that would be seen with effective containment.

-Meaning that, unless the number of deaths suddenly plunges, the United States, by the White House’s own measure, will not have effectively contained the virus.
+Meaning that, unless the number of deaths suddenly plunges, the United States — by the White House’s own measure — will not have effectively contained the virus.